stephanzlatarev/utopia/docs/content/principles.md

 ## 01. No person controls the city

 The city is run by automation based on rules.
-No person or group of people makes decisions for the rest.
+No person or group of people has power over the city or its residents.
 Thus no one can abuse their power and use public resources for private interest.
 This is how corruption cannot exist in the city.

 ## 02. All basic needs are guaranteed